Frascatula | Italian Broccoli Polenta Recipe

 Add the olive oil, garlic clove, and dried chili pepper into a skillet and bring up to medium heat.
 Using a slotted spoon, transfer the broccoli into the pan and sauté while you start the polenta.

 Don't throw away the broccoli water!
 Keep it boiling and pour in the polenta.
 Stir it constantly while it cooks.
-After the polenta has been cooking for 2-3 minutes, add the broccoli back into the pot and stir all together for a further 15-18 minutes.
+After the polenta has been cooking for 2 to 3 minutes, add the broccoli back into the pot and stir all together for a further 15 to 18 minutes.
 The broccoli will largely dissolve—this is good!